claus-e-andersen/clanElectrons/README.md

 demo.Bragg.rule.test() # How to use Sternheimer.delta.param
 ```
-## Binding energies and sub-shell occupation levels
-The atomic data required for the density effect computations can be found in the book by Carlson (1975, see above) starting page 337: Appendix 1
-Atomic binding Energies for each subshell for elements  Z = 1-106.
-ICRU-90 uses the Carlson data.
-It is not clear if the Geant4 implementation in G4DensityEffectCalculator.cc (see above) uses the same data.

 ## Applications
 You specify Z, A, I, density and other material parameters and the package has functions for computation
 of electronic stopping power (both restricted and unrestricted) for electrons.
 The "exact" computation